Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Galaxy simulations

 \subsection{`Zoom-in' simulations}

 The concept behind `zoom-in' simulations is to select a galaxy at low redshift in a cosmological simulation of low resolution ($\gtrsim1\,$kpc), and trace the particles (or cells) comprising it back in time to the beginning of the simulation.
 A re-simulation is then initiated with much higher resolution, but only following the particles/cells that end up in the galaxy of interest.
 This re-simulation may take days or months, but provides the opportunity to follow star formation on realistic scales, while staying in agreement with the overall large scale structure.
 Two computational techniques exist for treating the gas hydrodynamically at the necessary resolution:\\ {\bf Smoothed Particle Hydrodynamic (SPH) simulations:} The gas is represented by particles with properties such as mass, density and temperature in addition to a smoothing kernel that roughly speaking smears the particles out across a volume in space.
 Resolution is increased simply by increasing the number of particles while reducing their mass in order to keep mass conservation. \\ {\bf Adaptive Mesh Refinement (AMR) simulations:} The gas is divided into cells that can be subdivided in areas where higher resolution is needed.
-All interactions between gas cells take place as mass/temperature/pressure exchange through the cell partition walls.\\
+All interactions between gas cells take place as mass/temperature/pressure exchange through the cell partition walls.\\ Examples of SPH codes include \texttt{\textsc{Gadget}} and \texttt{\textsc{Gasoline}}, whereas \texttt{\textsc{Art}}, \texttt{\textsc{Enzo}} and \texttt{\textsc{Ramses}} are AMR codes. \cite{kim14} presented, with the AGORA project, a comparison of these in terms of resolution, physics of the ISM, feedback and galactic outflows.
+But see also \cite{springel10} for a novel combination of the two methods.